-Which is enormous because retargeting campaigns are significantly more effective than cold campaigns.
+This is enormous because retargeting campaigns are significantly more effective than cold campaigns.

-Take my word for it and just get a website, you can host your site on Phyxter for as little as $14/ month, and if you need help designing a site you can get us to do that for as low as $750 and you’ll get a website like McGinley Services.
+Take my word for it and just get a website.
+You can host your site on Phyxter for as little as $14/ month, and if you need help designing a site, you can get us to do that for as low as $750, and you’ll get a website like McGinley Services.

-The next reason for getting a website is for when you decide to retire, and you want to sell your business…
+The next reason for getting a website is for when you decide to retire and you want to sell your business…

-Wouldn’t it be great if the business I wanted to buy was ranked at the top of Google search results and the phone rang every day for free, now that would be valuable!
+Wouldn’t it be great if the business I wanted to buy was ranked at the top of Google search results and the phone rang every day for free?
+Now that would be valuable!

 Your website is your business, and the more people that come to your site every day for free means that the value of your business becomes more significant, so get started today by clicking here to start a free trial with our website builder.

 Why and how to market your business using social media:

 This is one for the record books – social media for HVAC contractors, because doesn’t every homeowner want to see posts of your latest ductless split installation – the answer to that is no, just in case you were wondering.
 So what will you be posting on social media?

 Before we get to that, I want to talk about the goals for social media and how you can build long-term value with it.

 - New customers